 ‘The Longest Day’

-To mark the 220th anniversary of the Battle of Vinegar Hill, the National 1798 Rebellion Centre are hosting ‘The Longest Day’, a memorial ceremony remembering all those who died during the 1798 Rebellion.
+To mark the 220th anniversary of the Battle of Vinegar Hill, the National 1798 Rebellion Centre in conjunction with Enniscorthy Municipal District are hosting ‘The Longest Day’, a memorial ceremony remembering all those who died during the 1798 Rebellion.

-This year’s ceremony takes place on Thursday 21st June, beginning at 7:20pm at the bottom of Vinegar Hill Lane where pikemen will assemble and march to the top of Vinegar Hill.
+This year’s ceremony takes place on Thursday 21st June, beginning at 7:15pm at the bottom of Vinegar Hill Lane, where pikemen will assemble and march to the top of Vinegar Hill.
 All are most welcome to join in and march along with the pikemen, particularly those from overseas whose ancestors fought in the Rebellion.

 Hundreds of spectators are expected to be present at this commemorative event, which remembers a defining moment in our nation’s history, and provides an opportunity to come together as a community to remember those who lost their lives, in an inclusive and appropriate way.
 For more information please contact the National 1798 Rebellion Centre on 053 92 37596 or Enniscorthy Castle on 053-9234699.